charlieccarey/monarchr.biolink/README.md

 API Client for Monarch Initiative linked biological objects.   __Source:__ https://github.com/biolink/biolink-api/

-## Status
+## Status: Requests and Response OK, Parsing of Content Fails.

 Critical bugs, presumably due to "TODO_OBJECT_MAPPING" in the swagger-codegen for generating r client code.
 (See versions below.)

-Recommend waiting for someone to fix that / those mappings.
+Recommend waiting for someone in the swagger codegen community to fix that / those mappings for R clients.

 In the meantime, I show below that on the request and response side, the generated code appears OK.
+So it may be useful to branch off of this for server request and response.

 The problems start to occur when we want to look at processed results.

+Some of the content is processed into results, but not enough to consider it useful.

 ## Overview